gallolabs/config/README.md

 - allowError option (only reader ?) for example to merge a local translation files with remote one and accepting remote fail without blocking everything.
 To see events to catch that
 - Config loader load() or reload() callable method to force reloading
 - emit activite.change, and various event (see debug-info), here to track the change event without adding a listener on it.
 Can be view like a watching activities inside the system
+- Fix stop that continues ...
+Use Global AbortController and/or identify the process (previousRefResolver to clear etc)
+- Change everywhere custom js path (a.b.c) by standard JSON pointer (/a/b/c)

 ## Definition